armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-1.md

 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->

+### Application metrics for Canary Analysis

+Improved how the Kayenta service handles data from Dynatrace.
+The integration now parses integer and null data points properly.

+### Security

+Resolved CVEs.

+### Terraform Integration

+The Terraform Integration stage now supports using key/value pairs in a Terraform variable files.
+You can use these key/value pairs for configs such as secrets.

 ###  Spinnaker Community Contributions